Community ServiceClick here for E67 Service Form.

 The Capstone Project is similar to an Eagle Scout project in its scope and scale.
 It is best to use an example to explain.
 If a student has the gift of compassion and working with underprivileged people, they might want to hold a Knoxville Winter Coat Drive.
 Here is a quick snapshot of the steps involved in The Capstone Project.

-- research and talk with experts in the Knoxville area to gain pointers on how to be successful
+- Research and talk with experts in the Knoxville area to gain insight and practical suggestions on how to be successful

 Completion of The Capstone Project by January of the senior year is the community service requirement for seniors.
 They will be expected to give a professional presentation of their project to a review panel during one of the presentation dates offered to them.
 We hope to have a panel of fellow students, parents, teachers, mentors, community members, etc.

-We strongly encourage voluntary service at any time and for any ministry – we certainly embrace this in our Christian walk.
+We strongly encourage voluntary service at any time and for any ministry even if that service is outside the school requirements – we certainly embrace this in our Christian walk.
 We urge all students and families to pursue service opportunities that complement the way the Lord has gifted them.
 This service should be documented by the student to be included in college applications and not turned into CAK.

-We are ecstatic about implementing The Capstone Project.
+We are very pleased with the early presentations and results of The Capstone Project.
 The goals are numerous: to give CAK students the opportunity to live what they are learning in the teachings of Christ, to allow them to use their gifts in a profound way, to have a life-changing experience, to prepare them for the real world, to allow them to see Christ in themselves – we see this as a culmination of the educational experience at CAK.

-Jesus called us to love and serve others – this is what embodies.
+Jesus called us to love and serve others – this is what embodies the servant leader.
 As a student progresses from 9th to 10th grade, they will experience service on our campus and then in the greater Knoxville area.
-In their junior and senior years, they will have opportunities to serve in the USA (on the junior and senior trips) and possibly allow their gifts to touch the world through The Capstone Project.
-We hope you will enjoy the journey with your son/daughter.
+The Capstone Project allows them to go deeper into their passion for service in a particular area.

 We appreciate your support of the experience at CAK.
-If you have any questions, please contact Mr. Jamie Petrik at firstname.lastname@example.org .
+If you have any questions about 9th or 10th grade community service please contact Mr. Chris Hawkins at email@example.com, and if you have any questions about the Capstone Project, please contact Mr. Jamie Petrik at firstname.lastname@example.org .